 Shruthi graduated summa cum laude from Princeton University, receiving the Edward T. Cone Prize.
-At Princeton, she studied composition with Donnacha Dennehy, Barbara White, Andrew Lovett, Dan Trueman, and Juri Seo.
+At Princeton, she was taught composition and theory by Donnacha Dennehy, Barbara White, Andrew Lovett, Dan Trueman, and Juri Seo.
 Currently based in Minnesota, USA, Shruthi completed her Marshall Scholarship in the United Kingdom at SOAS, University of London (M.Mus.
-Ethnomusicology, with Richard Widdess and Richard Williams) and the Royal Northern College of Music (M.Mus.
-Composition, with Adam Gorb and Laura Bowler).
+Ethnomusicology, Supervisors: Richard Widdess and Richard Williams) and the Royal Northern College of Music (M.Mus.
+Composition, Teachers: Adam Gorb and Laura Bowler).
 She serves on the board of directors of new music chamber ensemble Zeitgeist.

 Need a bio with a special focus?
 Please contact me with details.